Advocacy, Awareness and Events

 RWF Bus of Hope Project - group bus trips to inner cities and Mexican border towns to deliver food, medications, medical supplies, school supplies, computers, art supplies, and holiday gifts.

-RWF World Tree of Hope Project - annual San Francisco-based holiday tree decorating event comprised of origami "crane wishes" contributed by people from around the world and serving as a symbol of global unity to promote peace, love and humanitarianism.
+RWF World Tree of Hope Project - annual San Francisco-based holiday tree decorating event comprised of thousands of origami "crane wishes" contributed by people from all over the world and serving as a symbol of global unity to promote peace, love and humanitarianism.